alzahraaelsallakh/Bash_Simple_Phone_Book_Script/README.md

 compressed (use file to check), then moved to a ~/TRASH directory.
 Upon invocation, the script checks the ~/TRASH directory for files older than 48 hours and permanently deletes them.

-**Bonus1:** ​ Make the script periodically invoked by the “cron” daemon
+**Bonus1:** ​ Make the script periodically invoked by the “cron” daemon (implemented)

 **Bonus2:** ​ Write the script so it can handle files and directories recursively.
-This would give it the capability of "safely deleting" entire directory structures.
+This would give it the capability of "safely deleting" entire directory structures. (implemented)